 - Fungus gnats – These are harmless tiny black flies that you may see on the soil of your houseplant.
 Fungus gnats are an annoyance more than anything else and commonly arrive in potting soil or be transmitted from other plants in the nursery.

 They can be easily treated with a general insecticide or natural insecticide.
+Refer to our in-depth guide on how to get rid of fungus gnats and find out different ways on how to do it.

 Watermelon Peperomia Frequently Asked Questions